One of the best ways to upgrade your garage is to install windows, either in the garage door, or the walls themselves.

 Design and Aesthetic Appeal

 It will help if you look for windows that complement the windows at the front part of the house.
 You must also consider the window design of a home.
-If there’s a specific design you desire, ensure it matches your home’s windows.
+If you desire a specific design, ensure it matches your home’s windows.

 Energy Efficiency

-You want to cut back on utility bills beyond choosing windows that allow as much natural light.
-Adding windows already reduces energy costs, but looking for energy-efficient windows is crucial.
+You want to reduce utility bills beyond choosing windows that allow as much natural light as possible.
+Adding windows already lowers energy costs, but looking for energy-efficient windows is crucial.

-Nowadays, garage windows come with improved protections against UV rays using different materials, films, low-emissive coatings, and glazes.
+Nowadays, garage windows have improved protection against UV rays using different materials, films, low-emissive coatings, and glazes.
 The type of glass used to make the windows also plays a critical role in its energy efficiency.

-Heavy windows like double-paned windows, for example, are more energy-efficient than single-paned windows.
+For example, heavy windows like double-paned windows are more energy-efficient than single ones.
 Additional glass sheets create air pockets between the layers, preventing air from entering or escaping to enhance insulation.
 Other features of an energy-efficient window are:

 - Window spacers: The distance between glass panes enhances insulation and improves energy efficiency